Rectal Itching in Dogs

-If your dog has rectal itching, you will notice that he will keep on licking, scratching and will try to express his discomfort in his rectal area.
-It can also be identified through:
+If your dog has rectal itching, you will notice that they will keep on licking, scratching, and will try to express their discomfort in their rectal area.
+Rectal itching can be identified when your furbaby is:

 - Rubbing his rectal area on the floor

 - Constantly licking his tail or his rectal area